browserengineering/book/book/visual-effects.md

                     self.radius, self.radius))
 ```

-Now why is it that rounded rect clips are applied in `paint_visual_effects`
+Now why is it that rounded rect clips are applied in `paint_visual_effects` but
-but masks and clip paths happen later on in the `paint` method?
-What's going
+masks and clip paths happen later on in the `paint` method?
+What's going on
-on here?
-It is indeed the same, but Skia only optimizes for rounded rects
+here?
+It is indeed the same, but Skia only optimizes for rounded rects because
+they are so common.
+What it means is "clip the content drawn after this point
-because they are so common.
-Skia could easily add a `clipCircle` command
+until restore is called".
+Skia could easily add a `clipCircle` command if it
-if it was popular enough.
+was popular enough.

 What Skia does under the covers may be equivalent to the clip path
 case,[^skia-opts] and sometimes that is indeed the case.
 But in other